skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 ### Object Composition

 A good rule of thumb is to prefer composition over inheritance.
-Having tidy filter objects to work with opens up some interesting possibilities for composition.
-Here's an AND filter that combines two filter objects.
+Having tidy filter objects opens up some interesting possibilities for composition.
+Here's an AND filter that composes two arbitrary filter objects.
 It only matches when both its subfilters match.
+It supports short circuiting, so put the faster, or most discriminating, filter first in the constructor (user's responsibility).

 ~~~c
 struct filter_and {